Sessions for individuals and couples

 -

-Depending on the case, I offer some flexibility around the frequency of therapy.
+Depending on the case, I offer some flexibility around the frequency of sessions.
 However, weekly is always recommended to start.
 This is mainly because the first 3-6 sessions are considered the “assessment phase”.
-This is the minimum amount of time it takes a therapist to get enough of a window into the client’s context and goals for therapy before proceeding to the “treatment phase”.
+This is the minimum amount of time it takes to get enough of a window into the client’s context and goals for therapy before proceeding to the “treatment phase”.
 It’s roughly from the sixth session onwards that “the work” begins.

 When they’re ready, moving to fortnightly sessions gives clients more time and opportunity to apply the therapy in their day-to-day life.
 Monthly is considered “maintenance”.